16 April 2025

 Four styles:

-• Coaching – direction and support
+• Coaching – direction and support → for people who are willing but still learning

-• Supporting – less direction, more listening
+• Supporting (participating) – less direction, more listening → for employees who can do it, but sometimes doubt

-Why it works for safety leadership:
+Why suitable for safety leadership?

 4. COM-B Model – Michie et al. (2011)